 They only occur here.
 In this area you will find many national parks such as Corcovado, Isla del Cano and Marino Ballena.
 You can go snorkeling in each of them, but Isla del Caño is considered one of the best places for snorkeling in Costa Rica.
 Definitely worth visiting this place.

-It is a very popular place for snorkeling in Costa Rica, because of its beautiful beach and clear water.
+It is a very popular place for snorkeling, because of its beautiful beach and clear water.
 It is an ideal place for a day trip, during which you can admire the underwater world or relax on a tropical beach.

 Being on the island you can also go hiking deep into the island to see the rich vegetation of this area.
 In the area of Isla Tortuga there are three wrecks, which are a great attraction for divers.
 Trips to this area start from Jaco, Puntarenas or Montezuma.